marycathrynlord/MCLord/docs/README.md

 ## Contact

-If you want to contact me you can reach me at
+Thank you for stopping by my portfolio!
+Feel free to reach out at lordmarycathryn@gmail.com, I'd love to hear from you.

+-M.C.
+Lord